Kunigunde of Eisenberg

 Kunigunde of Eisenberg (also known as Kunne; c.
-1245 – before 31 May 1286), was a German noblewoman and the second wife of Landgrave Albert II of Thuringia.
+1245 – before 31 May 1286), was a noblewoman from the Holy Roman Empire and the second wife of Landgrave Albert II of Thuringia.

 She was a daughter of Count Otto of Eisenberg and his wife Anna of Kottwotz.

 Life

 Kunigunde was a lady-in-waiting of Albert's first wife, Margaret of Sicily.
 Beautiful and ambitious, she attracted the attention of the Landgrave and became his mistress, bearing him two illegitimate children: